roytang/blog/content/post/2020/04/weeknotes-04-19/index.md

 tags:
 - weeknotes
 title: Weeknotes 2020-04-19
+reviews:
+- media: "movies"
+  title: "Spirited Away (2001)"
+  description: "Shades of Alice in Wonderland and The Wizard of Oz.
+Easily the best Ghibli film I've watched so far."
+  date: 2020-04-15
+  rating: 5
+- media: "tv"
+  title: "Psych S1"
 ---

 This week went by quickly, for some reason.
 And despite the fact that it's summer, the rains have started coming in early, although only sporadically. inb4 "the world is healing"